cepdnaclk/e18-co227-Smart-Inventory-Management-System-Group-B/docs/README.md

 Solution: Allow students/ lecturers to make reservations online for a particuar station in the lab

 ##### Problem 3: Maintaining the resources in the lab
-Solution: Send scheduled reminders to the technical officers in charge of the lab
+Solution: Send scheduled reminders about maintenance tasks to the technical officers in charge of the lab

 ## Other Sub Topics